OnApp OVA Import to vCenter

 - Building a virtual server from the template

 - The template OVF hardware version should be equal to or lower than the version of vCenter compute resource.

 - If the OVF template is exported from VirtualBox, the template hardware version should be changed from 'virtualbox-X' to 'vmx-X'.

-- Go to your Control Panel and click the Templates menu from the left navigation panel.
+- Go to your Control Panel > Cloud > Templates menu on the left navigation panel.

 - Click the OVA List link from the expanding menu.